Ohohko/Vite-React-Tailwind/README.md

 # vite-tailwind-portofolio
 React + TailwindCss

- custom test website portfolio start react with Vite using React, TailwindCSS, and deploy using AWS s3. use with react-type-animation
+ custom test website portfolio start react with Vite using React, TailwindCSS. use with react-type-animation
-*i will use AWS CLI and AWS CodePipeline for CI/CD.
-*next week.

 ||||||| |||||||   ||||||| ||||||| |||||||   ||||||| ||||||| |||||||   |||||||